ntk148v/awesome-stars/README.md

 - [aliasme](https://github.com/Jintin/aliasme) - A shell script to memorize your command in command line.
 - [git-open](https://github.com/paulirish/git-open) - Type `git open` to open the GitHub page or website for a repository in your browser.
 - [tldr](https://github.com/tldr-pages/tldr) - 📚 Simplified and community-driven man pages
-- [powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k) - The most awesome Powerline theme for ZSH around!
+- [powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k) - A tool for building the most useful CLI possible, customized for you.
 - [install-gnome-themes](https://github.com/tliron/install-gnome-themes) - Script to install the latest versions of some fine GNOME 3 themes
 - [docker-gc](https://github.com/spotify/docker-gc) - INACTIVE: Docker garbage collection of containers and images
 - [httpstat](https://github.com/b4b4r07/httpstat) - It's like curl -v, with graphs and colors